 theta1(:) = 0.0

 When subsonic_inflow_velocity = 'interior' or 'offset', this is the Euler angle θ in radians for 7011 boundary condition inflow.
+When subsonic_inflow_velocity = 'direct', then θ directly specifies the components of a vector representing the flow direction.

 theta2(:) = 0.0